urbanware-org/flipfx/README.md

 The *FlipFX* module allows printing a string with a flipping character effect.

-:keyboard: If you are also interested in a typewriter effect text printer module, you can find it [here](https://github.com/urbanware-org/typefx).
+:keyboard: If you are interested in a typewriter effect text printer module, you can find it [here](https://github.com/urbanware-org/typefx).

+:left_right_arrow: There also is a left-to-right line bouncing effect module [here](https://github.com/urbanware-org/bouncefx).

 [Top](#flipfx)